-Theodore Melfi’s St. Vincent, his first full-length feature film, is a movie I should have probably liked a little more than I did.
+Theodore Melfi’s St. Vincent, his first full-length feature film, is a movie I liked a little more than I did.
 Unfortunately, though it did it better than many of its predecessors, it follows a very familiar been there, done that approach.
 It’s no wonder that, despite some great performances (especially from its lead), it got lost in the shuffle and ultimately got shut out from any Academy Award nominations.
 There is only so much you can do with portraying a down-and-out lead character who hits rock bottom and then has to fight to be again.
 In some flicks, we see these characters have bottomed before the movie begins (Crazy Heart, The Dark Knight Rises), and in others, the characters hit rock bottom throughout the film (The Wrestler, Shame, Leaving Las Vegas).
-St. Vincent is more like the latter, and while some might like it better, I thought it came nowhere close to any of the five movies I mentioned in the previous sentence.
-While Bill Murray (Groundhog Day, Lost in Translation) gave his best lead performance in over a decade, the film offered nothing that I hadn’t seen before, and I liked the avenues that each of these five movies mentioned earlier.
+St. Vincent is more like the latter, and while some might like it better, it came nowhere close to any of the five movies I mentioned in the previous sentence.
+While Bill Murray (Groundhog Day, Lost in Translation) gave his best lead performance in over a decade, the film offered nothing I hadn’t seen before, and I liked the avenues each of the five movies mentioned earlier explored.

 Vincent and Oliver develop something more than acquaintanceship, but not a friendship.
 Maggie is uncertain about Vincent.
 However, he seems to have good traits that outweigh his problems.